EmmaVZ89/EmmaVZ89/README.md

 - 👯 I’m looking to collaborate on any project with the technologies that I know.
 - 🤔 I’m looking for help with mentoring and tutorships.
-- 💬 Ask me about Angular, Ionic, JavaScript, TypeScript, Nodejs-Express, PHP-Slim, HTML5 and CSS3.
+- 💬 Ask me about ASP .NET, Angular, Ionic, JavaScript, TypeScript, Nodejs-Express, PHP-Slim, HTML5 and CSS3.
-- 📫 How to reach me: emmavz@live.com
+- 📫 How to reach me: DM

 <p align="center">
 <a href="https://github.com/EmmaVZ89" target="_blank" rel="noreferrer"> <img src="https://icones.pro/wp-content/uploads/2021/06/symbole-github-orange.png" alt="github" width="40" height="40"/> </a>